Paul-Gd/obsidian-budget-form/README.md

 -   Accounts Folder Path - the path from where the `From account` and `To account` fields are populated
 -   Tags Folder Path - the path from where the `Tag` field is populated
--   Template File Path - the path where the _**template**_ for the newly created file (budget entry) is located
+-   Template File Path - the path where the **template** for the newly created entry is located
--   Created Filename template - the path where the newly created file (budget entry) is located
+-   JSON File Path - the path where all budget entries will be stored as a single JSON file
 -   Summary File Path - the path where the summary is located.
 Complete only if you want the summary to open after a new entry was inserted

 ## Obsidian URL

-This plugin can handle opening and populating data in the form by using url such as [obsidian://budgetForm/openBudgetFormData?amount=10.23&details=something&fromAccount=cash&toAccount=expenses&tag=going%20out](obsidian://budgetForm/openBudgetFormData?amount=10.23&details=something&fromAccount=cash&toAccount=expenses&tag=going%20out)
+This plugin can handle opening and populating data in the form by using URLs such as [obsidian://budgetForm/openBudgetFormData?amount=10.23&details=something&fromAccount=cash&toAccount=expenses&tag=going%20out](obsidian://budgetForm/openBudgetFormData?amount=10.23&details=something&fromAccount=cash&toAccount=expenses&tag=going%20out)

 ## Summary